9 min read

 Topics:

-Power Synonyms: 15 Alternative Ways to List "Computer Skills" on Your 2026 Resume
+15 Professional Alternatives to “Computer Skills” on Your 2026 Resume

 Computer Skills: MS Word, Excel, Internet